morganq/jam/README.md

 Example games
 -------------
-The root directory has a few example games.
-Pong is the simplest one, and it is reasonably commented.
+The root directory has one example game, a pong clone.
+The code is commented pretty heavily.
 Open pong.html on your browser to try it out, and view pong.js to see how it works.

 Modules